gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-spec.md

     subnet, _ = apihelper.FindSubnetForPurpose(infraStatus.Networks.Subnets, apisgcp.PurposeNodes)
     if subnet != nil {
         subNetworkNameNodes = subnet.Name
-        // Fallback: if no internal subnet, use the nodes subnet for ILB frontend IPs.
+        // In BYO subnet mode there is no internal subnet; fall back to the nodes subnet
-        // This is always the case in BYO mode and also activates when Internal is not
-        // configured in managed mode.
+        // for internal LB frontend IPs.
+The guard is intentionally BYO-only: in managed
-        if subNetworkName == "" {
+        // mode without an internal subnet, subNetworkName stays empty (existing behaviour). if infraConfig.IsUserManagedEgress() {
             subNetworkName = subnet.Name
         }
     }